Writers On Writing / Writing from life with Kate Holden

 It’s a big question, whether you should fictionalise at all!
 I think real life is usually sufficient, but it needs shaping and paring and crafting, and fictional techniques can help with that.
 Breaking a reader’s trust by simply inventing things is probably not helpful unless you’ve clearly signalled it.
 But you can dramatise scenes or arrange a narrative in similar ways to how you might with fiction.
 It makes it feel more vivid, but as I say, it’s a delicate business and easy to get carried away with ‘what if….’!

-Kate Holden is the author of The Winter Road: A killing at Croppa Creek (Black Ink, 2021).
+Kate Holden is the author of The Winter Road: A killing at Croppa Creek (Black Inc, 2021).
 Her memoirs In My Skin (2005) and The Romantic (2010) were bestsellers published by Text Publishing and internationally.
 Kate wrote a popular column for The Age for several years and has widely published essays, short stories, and literary criticism, and in various anthologies, appearing most recently with portraits and features in The Saturday Paper.
-She lives in the Illawarra.

 Enrol now in Online: Writing Memoir with Kate Holden, from Monday 28 October to Friday 6 December, online.